Lalamove

-Lalamove is an Asia-based technology company that provides delivery services by connecting users with delivery drivers on its mobile and web apps.
-The company operates in cities across Asia and Latin America connecting over 7 million users with more than 700,000 delivery drivers.
-Lalamove services are currently available in Hong Kong, Taipei, Singapore, Kuala Lumpur, Manila, Cebu, Bangkok, Pattaya, Ho Chi Minh City, Hanoi, Jakarta, Dhaka, São Paulo, Rio de Janeiro and Mexico City.
-Lalamove expanded their services in India in 2018 but later got banned by Indian government in 2020 during the series of Chinese app bans in India.
+Lalamove (货拉拉) is a delivery and logistics company which operates primarily in Asia and parts of Latin America.
+Lalamove services are currently available in Hong Kong, Taipei, Singapore, Kuala Lumpur, Manila, Cebu, Bangkok, Pattaya, Ho Chi Minh City, Hanoi, Jakarta, Dhaka, São Paulo, Rio de Janeiro, and Mexico City.
+The company had expanded its services to India in 2018 but was banned by the Indian government in 2020 as part of increasing restrictions on Chinese technology.